plasmodic/ecto/doc/source/introduction/cells.rst

 .. _SFINAE: http://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error

 The real implementation uses `SFINAE`_ to enable optional implementation of the interface functions.
 The macro :cmacro:`ECTO_CELL` also constructs python bindings for your cell, and generates RST formated doc strings from the static declaration parameter and io functions.
 The above sample
 should be referred to as the essence of the technique, rather than the exact implementation.
-This technique adds opaqueness to the Cell implementers, and provides ecto with a flexible entry point for implementation details.
+This technique gives a certain amount of opaqueness to the client cell implementers, and provides ecto with a flexible entry point for implementation details.

 Doing work